cagov/design-system/docs/pages/style/design.md

   </table>
 </span>

+Here’s what that looks like for recent CA.gov initiatives such as covid19.ca.gov and alpha.ca.gov.
 This is the default color palette for any new digital service.

 <span class="cagov-table">
   <table>